VictoriaMetrics/VictoriaMetrics/README.md

      Prefix for environment variables if -envflag.enable is set -eula
      By specifying this flag, you confirm that you have an enterprise license and accept the EULA https://victoriametrics.com/assets/VM_EULA.pdf
-  -fs.disableMmap
+  -flagsAuthKey string
+     Auth key for /flags endpoint.
+It must be passed via authKey query arg.
+It overrides httpAuth.* settings -fs.disableMmap
      Whether to use pread() instead of mmap() for reading data files.
 By default mmap() is used for 64-bit arches and pread() is used for 32-bit arches, since they cannot read data files bigger than 2^32 bytes in memory. mmap() is usually faster for reading small data chunks than pread()
   -graphiteListenAddr string